-- Interns must be enrolled full-time in the U of M DI Program and complete all requirements prior to graduation.
-Extensions beyond 14 months may result in re-applying to the program and paying program fee again.
-Refer to the Leave of Absence policy as necessary.
+- Interns must be enrolled full-time in the U of M DI program and complete all requirements prior to graduation.
+Extensions beyond one year from the ORIGINAL program start date may result in re-applying to the program and paying program fee again.
+Refer to the leave of absence (.pdf) policy as necessary.

 - Successful completion of all rotations.
-Successful completion of each rotation will be determined by the preceptor for that rotation and by the Internship Director.
+Successful completion of each rotation will be determined by the preceptor for that rotation and by Program Leadership.
 It will be based on attendance and the learning accomplished in that rotation.
 Rotations with multiple preceptors, a joint decision by all the preceptors will be made.
 Successful completion will also depend upon:

 - Satisfactory and timely completion of assignments, projects, case studies, or any other assigned task(s).